Celtic fans' title joy 'priceless' for Postecoglou

 "Let's just focus on our end of the season and put smiles on the Celtic fans," Jota told Sky Sports when asked about his future.

-Postecoglou, who has spoken of his desire to keep a hold of both Jota and Tottenham loanee Cameron Carter-Vickers, said of the winger: "He's done awfully well.
+Postecoglou, who has spoken of his desire to keep hold of both Jota and Tottenham loanee Cameron Carter-Vickers, said of the winger: "He's done awfully well.

 "He's finished strong.
 In terms of the future, I've said all along that if there's a willingness from both parties to make that happen, it'll happen."